 Pete Robbins has covered tournament bass fishing for over a decade and caught fish from Africa to Alaska.
 He specializes in detailed fishing gear reviews and the latest innovations in the bass industry.
 In addition to his writing career, Robbins serves as a board member for the Bass Fishing Hall of Fame.

 A native New Yorker, Cliff Cadet is relatively new to bowhunting.
-He brings a smart new perspective, sharp wit, and hilarious anecdotes to the pages of OutdoorLife.com.
+He brings a smart new perspective, sharp wit, and hilarious anecdotes to OutdoorLife.com.
 He’s a retired Marine and current UPS employee.

 Outdoor Life stories are assigned, edited, fact-checked, and proofread by experienced journalists.
-We provide accurate reporting and expert how-to information.
+We provide accurate reporting and detailed how-to information.